Coronavirus: Who Is Most Vulnerable to Severe Illness?March 19, 2020 - Katie McCallum

 - Monitor for symptoms.
 If you feel like you're developing a cough, fever and shortness of breath, call your doctor or use telemedicine.

 - Seek medical attention immediately if you develop severe symptoms.
 Severe symptoms include (but are not limited to): difficulty breathing, persistent chest pain, bluish lips or face and new confusion or the ability to wake up.
+If you're nervous to go to an emergency room during the pandemic, know that ERs are taking every precaution to keep you safe.

 Concerned you may have COVID-19?